slidevjs/slidev/docs/custom/config-vue.md

 })
 ```

-This could also be used as the main entrance of your Slidev app to do some initializations before the app starts.
+This can also be used as the main entrance of your Slidev app to do some initializations before the app starts.

 Learn more: [Vue Application API](https://v3.vuejs.org/api/application-api.html#component).